 CDR Pototschnik has a Bachelor of Science degree in Neurobiology and Physiology from the University of Maryland and a Master of Science degree in Aeronautical Engineering from Purdue University.
 His military decorations include the Meritorious Service Medal, two Coast Guard Commendation Medals, four Coast Guard Achievement Medals, and various other personal and unit awards.

-Master Chief Ronny W. German assumed the duties as Command Master Chief, Air Station Barbers Point on June 2nd, 2017.
-His primary responsibility is to advise the Commanding Officer of Air Station Barbers Point, Captain Andrew W. Eriks, on all issues and initiatives pertaining to all Coast Guard members and their families within Air Station Barbers Point.
-Air Station Barbers Point, Hawaii, is the Coast Guard aviation force provider for the Coast Guard’s 14th District, an Area Of Responsibility (AOR) that covers over 12.2 Million square miles including the Hawaiian Islands and South Pacific.
+Master Chief Perryman assumed his duties as the Command Master Chief (CMC) for Air Station Barbers Point on February 12th, 2021 with 24 years of Coast Guard service.
+Air Station Barbers Point, Hawaii is the Coast Guard aviation force provider for the Coast Guard’s 14th District, an Area Of Responsibility (AOR) that covers over 12.2 Million square miles including the Hawaiian Islands and South Pacific.
 The unit performs a variety of missions including search and rescue, law enforcement, defense readiness, and marine environmental response.
-Most recently Master Chief German served as the Command Master Chief for U.S. Coast Guard Sector Honolulu in Honolulu, Hawaii.